marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 - We check if the role of a new employee is sales and mimic that the IT equipment exceeds a certain spending limit via a dedicated Activity Function.
 - Depending on the outcome of the check we will wait for an external event that releases the order.
 We set a timer to limit the waiting time
 - If the manual interaction is executed, we will trigger the order of the equipment

-We will reuse our existing Orchestrator Function `OnboardingOrchestrator` to implement the logic.
 ### Steps

 1. Create a new Activity Functions called `CheckItEquipmentValueByRoleActivity` using the VSCode extension.